- Community Education

 - Additional opportunities for swimmers to receive coaching support, regardless of their swimming ability or performance level

-- Additional practice locations/times allowing families to choose the schedule that best fits their needs
+- Additional practice locations/times allowing families to choose the schedule that best fits their needs (may vary by level due to nature of program)

 - A stronger overall financial position for the long-term, which could help with coach attraction/retention.
 In addition, strong financials could increase the ability to sustain potential disruptions in operations in the future that may be caused by outside forces